amphyvi/stringme-linux/README.md

 - Haruna
 - Elisa

-Strawberry: Didn't try it (I really don't vibe with the UI, sorry not sorry lmao) but given the list above, it should probably work too.
+Strawberry Music Player: Didn't try it (I really don't vibe with the UI, sorry not sorry lmao) but given the list above, it should probably work too.

 Deadbeef: I didn't get it to work, but other MPRIS2-compliant solutions (like ccatterina's spectacular [plasmusic-toolbar](https://github.com/ccatterina/plasmusic-toolbar)) _also_ don't catch DeaDBeeF so that could be a problem with the way mine is configured.

 ## Known issues